All You Can Eat Buddha

-All You Can Eat Buddha is a 2017 French-language Canadian fantasy black comedy film directed by Ian Lagarde.
+All You Can Eat Buddha is a 2017 French-language Canadian fantasy black comedy film directed by Ian Lagarde, who also wrote the screenplay.
 It was screened in the Discovery section at the 2017 Toronto International Film Festival.
 The film centres on Mike, a mysterious guest at a vacation resort in Cuba who appears to have the ability to perform miracles.